dbeniamin/1-100_PythonCode_Challenge/README.md

 **30.10.2024 → day 63_1 - SQLite DB** - SQLite DB operations from python code.
 - Python implementation for a database using SQLite DB and usage of python syntax to work with the db.

+**04.11.2024 → day 63_2 - SQLAlchemy** - How to manipulate DB using SQLAlchemy.
+- Contains examples on how to add, edit, update, delete DB entries using Python language and SQLAlchemy library.

 ### Contributing: